MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 ```

 where `w` is a new trainable parameter for fine tuning?
 With only one `w` for each attention head, this would be a very small set of parameters to train.
 Would be
-interesting to see how it compare to LORA.
+interesting to see how it compares to LORA.
 What if we let `w` vary with the sequence length?
-For each attention head, there could be one `w` for sequences of length `50-100`, another for `101-200`, ect.
+For each attention head, there could be one `w` for sequences of length `50-100`, another for `101-200`, etc.

 ## Complexification